Diokuz/baron/readme.md

 scroll.update(); // Update scroller
 ```

 Note: baron returns the baron object, even in jQuery mode.
 That can break jQuery chaining.
-Fir example, you couldnt do this:
+For example, you couldnt do this:

 ```js
 $('.scroller').baron().css().animate();